Neil Bailey – Vocals

 Having released two records previously which established Dividium as local favourites, the band have stepped up their game with T.H.R.E.E. and are now more than ready to take their music to the rest of the UK and beyond.

 Neil explains: ‘It’s definitely the heaviest and most accessible that we’ve ever recorded.
 We’ve stuck with what we’re good at: catchy choruses and powerful riffs, but this time with added aggression and renewed vigor.

 Peter continues: ‘We took the catchy chorus’ and made them more melodic, we took the heavy sections and went heavier and we took the technical moments and made them harder to play.
 We can’t wait for the world to hear this new record!’

-Dividium have supported many acts passing through their hometown including Tesseract, Malefice, Valis Ablaze, and toured the UK with The Colour Line and Exist Immortal, and played Tech Fest 2016, which has enabled them to refine their incredible live show.
-Tour dates for the summer will be announced soon.
+Dividium have supported many acts passing through their hometown including Tesseract, Malefice, Valis Ablaze, and toured the UK with The Colour Line and Exist Immortal, and played Tech Fest 2016 & 2019, which has enabled them to refine their incredible live show.
+Tour dates will be announced soon.

 In The Press

 "Their melodic tech metal is built around solid grooves and a variety of vocal techniques…creating a huge wall of battering sound with a monstrous series of breakdowns." - Johnskibeat

 "Dividium are a bunch of energetic, nice guys…fun and powerful, they grace the crowd to several really accessible tracks" – Jay Shields, Elite Magazine